pudly/schmopera-hugo/content/articles/rigoletto.md

 </figure>

 Yet the gangsters have personalities that occasionally can be glimpsed, and one suspects they are the source of numerous epithets: Marullo (Geoffrey Hahn), the chatty one; Ceprano (Daniel Noyola), the morbid one; and Borsa (Richard Trey Smagur), the shameless one.
-I
+It should be said for the reader's benefit that the chorus all had pistols which they were very eager to brandish at the slightest provocation, rendering Rigoletto's ([Michael Mayes](/scene/people/michael-mayes/)) later cries of "Assassini" as tinged with irony as anything.

-t should be said for the reader's benefit that the chorus all had pistols which they were very eager to brandish at the slightest provocation, rendering Rigoletto's ([Michael Mayes](/scene/people/michael-mayes/)) later cries of "Assassini" as tinged with irony as anything.
+> Chacón-Cruz is as fleet-footed as he is vocally nimble.

 This court is no longer a merely treacherous yet cultured Tudor-era gentlemen's club that requires Cromwellian wile to negotiate successfully, but a dystopian fortress of vice malevolent towards everyone within its grasp, especially the females.
 And Rigoletto hates just about every minute of gratifying the whims of these pretended socialites.
 (Clearly the Duchess's page - sung by Elena Villalón - has not been through orientation.)